radoi-razvan/healthcare-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 There two projects.
 The first project is a patients management app.
 Used technologies: Angular, HTML, CSS, JavaScript, TypeScript.
-The second project is a practitioners management app.
-Used technologies: Node.JS .
+The second project is a doctors management app.
+Used technologies: NodeJS .

 <p align="right">(<a href="#top">back to top</a>)</p>